cape-ph/etl-gphl-cre-alert/README.md

 **_TODO_** This README needs work.
 And we should make sure all our ETL scripts have the same README format.

-Repo containing the Epi/HAI ETL for a GDPH CRE alert file uploaded to the raw Epi/HAI data bucket in CAPE.
+Repo containing the Epi/HAI ETL for a GDPH Carbapenem-resistant Enterobacterales (CRE) alert file uploaded to the raw Epi/HAI data bucket in CAPE.

 The ETL script will extract the tabular data and convert it to a common format that will then be written into the clean data bucket for later query.